U.S. lawmakers seek to curb Huawei's access to U.S. banks -document

 Still, Gallagher acknowledged that policy differences in the Trump administration could pose challenges to imposing the proposed sanctions on Huawei.
 "I'm sure there will be a debate in the White House ... but my hope is to convince [the President] it is necessary in order to at least fight Huawei to a draw on 5G and preserve the hope that Western firms can compete for 6G and beyond," he said.

-The legislation has plenty of exemptions, such as carve-outs for Huawei to continue engaging in transactions related to 3G and 4G and participate in international standards setting bodies.
-It also gives the President the authority to grant waivers of up to 90 days at a time.
+The legislation has plenty of exemptions, such as carve-outs for Huawei to continue engaging in transactions related to 3G and 4G and to participate in international standards setting bodies.
+It also gives the U.S. president the authority to grant waivers of up to 90 days at a time.

-But with no clear definition of "significant" transactions, banks would struggle to know which transactions should be blocked, in the face of stiff civil and possibly even criminal penalties for violations, sanctions specialists said.
+But with no clear definition of "significant" transactions, banks would struggle to implement the rules, in the face of stiff civil and possibly even criminal penalties for violations, sanctions specialists said.
 That would compel regulators to develop their own more concrete definitions, they added.

+"The legislation would result in a much more complex web of prohibited and permitted transactions that would be relatively challenging for an agency to implement and likely very difficult for the regulated public, particularly the banks, to follow," said Matthew Tuchband, a former Treasury official.

-It is not the first time the concept has been mulled for Huawei.
-The White House considered a more sweeping ban on Huawei's use of the U.S. financial system last year, Reuters reported, though the plan was ultimately shelved.
+It is not the first time U.S. officials have mulled the concept for addressing Huawei.
+The White House considered a more sweeping ban on Huawei's use of the U.S. financial system last year, Reuters reported, though that plan was ultimately shelved.

-The U.S. government has brought criminal charges against Huawei, alleging theft of trade secrets, bank fraud, violations of U.S. sanctions against Iran, allegations denied by the company.
+The U.S. government has brought criminal charges against Huawei, alleging theft of trade secrets, bank fraud, violations of U.S. sanctions against Iran, allegations the company hasdenied.

 U.S. weighs new regulations to further restrict Huawei suppliers - sources